grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

       mimir-nginx   <none>   mimir.example.com   10.0.0.1   80, 443   172d
       ```

-      After carrying out this step the Helm values for `gateway` should look like the following:
+      The Helm chart values for `gateway` should look similar to this:

       ```yaml
       gateway: